Eyelid Dermatitis Treatment and Explanation | Eye Love Cares

 Now that we have a better understanding of dermatitis, what are symptoms and causes when it is localized to the eyelids?
 Similar to any other form of dermatitis, symptoms may include itching, swelling, pain or a burning sensation, red or irritated skin, or even thickened skin.
 These symptoms are common throughout the different types of eyelid dermatitis.
 In this article, we will go further in-depth on two types of eyelid dermatitis: eyelid contact dermatitis and seborrheic dermatitis of the eyelids.

 Eyelid Contact Dermatitis

 As the name implies, eyelid contact dermatitis occurs as a skin reaction, specifically localized to the eyelids, due to a causative agent.
 What are the various causative agents that can lead to contact dermatitis?
-It can come from chemical burns, irritant contact dermatitis, allergic contact dermatitis, protein contact dermatitis, or systemic contact dermatitis.
+It can come from chemicals, irritants, allergies, or systemic issues.
 Unfortunately, there is no universally common presentation of contact dermatitis; its appearance will vary from person to person and depends on its cause.
 As previously mentioned, the symptoms you may experience include erythema (redness), vesicles or bullae (small or large blisters), edema (swelling), dryness, fissuring (cracking of the skin), lichenification (thickened skin), or even hyper- or hypopigmentation (changes in pigmentation).
 These symptoms apply to various parts of the skin and are not necessarily unique to solely eyelid contact dermatitis.

 Types of Contact Dermatitis